 Nanny share contracts: How to structure pay, time off and more

-If you thought having a contract for a nannying job was important, having a contract for a nanny share is that much more critical.
+If you thought having a contract for a nanny job was important, having a contract for a nanny share is that much more critical.

 “With a nanny share, you’re talking about working with two different families with two different sets of expectations sometimes,” says Marcia Hall, a nanny based in Milwaukee, Wisconsin, who is also the executive director of the International Nanny Association and founder of the Nanny Coaching Team.
 “It’s like everything that happens with a nanny with one family is multiplied times two if not more, so a contract is incredibly crucial.”

 While a nanny share arrangement can be beneficial for both parties, it can also bring a whole host of new challenges.
-Putting everything down in writing ahead of starting employment ensures everyone aligns on expectations and can help prevent some of those difficulties from arising later.
-If you’re entering a nanny share, here’s what to consider as you structure your pay, time off and costs in your contract to ensure smooth sailing.
+Getting all the details in writing ahead of starting employment ensures everyone aligns on expectations and can help prevent some of those difficulties from arising later.
+If you’re entering a nanny share, here's what to consider as you structure your pay, time off and costs in your contract to ensure smooth sailing.